micmeyers/SQL/README.md

-# SQL
+# Michelle Meyer's SQL Portfolio

-SQL Portfolio
+Hello, and thanks for stopping by!
+This repository contains examples of SQL I've written for solo projects and while working through data analytics courses.
+Below are a few highlighted projects, including data visualizations I created using Tableau.
+Feel free to take a look around and reach out if you have any feedback or questions.

- Welcome to my SQL portfolio, where I have documented my SQL projects I have made for fun and through an SQL bootcamp.
-Feel free to reach out to me with any questions or comments @ meyersmichellea@gmail.com
+#Highlighted Projects